top of page

 Matt Lubin, B.S. - Graduate Student (he/him)

 Matt is dedicated to furthering our understanding of how biological phenomenon emerge from molecular mechanisms and interactions.
-Matt is using genetics and quantitative microscopy to uncover the contributions of rhizobial chemotaxis receptors to legume colonization in the rhizosphere.
+Matt is using genetics and quantitative microscopy to uncover the contributions of rhizobial chemotaxis to legume colonization in the rhizosphere.

 Email: mlubin at carnegiescience dot edu